Herbal distillate: Production

 Herbal distillates are produced in the same or similar manner as essential oils.
 However, essential oils will float to the top of the distillate where it can be removed, leaving behind the watery distillate.
 For this reason, the term essential water is an apt description.
 In the past, these essential waters were often considered a byproduct of distillation, but are now considered an important co-product.
 The produced herbal waters are essentially diluted essential oils at less than 1% concentration (typically 0.02% to 0.05%).
 Several factors, such as temperature and a herb's growth cycle, impact the characteristics of a distillate, and therefore influence the timing of the distillation.
 Rosemary, for example, should be distilled in the peak of summer before it flowers.

 Usage

 Herbal distillates are often used in culinary applications to add flavors to foods and beverages.
 Commonly used distillates in this context include rose water, orange blossom water, and peppermint hydrosol.
-Herbal distillates are used to preserve food, as by reducing the degree of oxidation of some meats.

-In the cosmetic industry, herbal distillates are used in facial cleansers, body mists, and air fresheners.
-Certain hydrosols can be used in steam inhalations, and have been employed in traditional medicine.
+Herbal distillates can be used to preserve food, or even as insecticides.
+In the cosmetics industry, herbal distillates are used in skin and hair care products, and as preservatives.

-Herbal distillates are used as insecticides, herbicides, and antibacterial and antifungal agents in agriculture.
-Additionally, herbal distillates may be used in allelopathy, with possible applications including the manipulation of the timing of sprouting (see vivipary) and germination.
+Agriculturally, herbal distillates can be used as pesticides.
+Additionally, herbal distillates may be used in allelopathy, with possible applications including the manipulation of the timing of sprouting or germination.